jdelrue/info_grid/docs/tf_farming/how_to_change_wallet_address.md

 Click on 'Login'
 ![](images/farmers_login_button.png)

-Enter your Organization ID and click the 'Login via It's You Online' button
+Enter your Organization ID and click the "Login via It's You Online" button
 ![](images/login_org_id.png)

-Enter your email address and password and click 'Log In' button
+Enter your email address and password and click "Log In" button

 ![](images/iyo_credentials_clean.png)